janpeuker/awesome-tech-roles/README.md

 - [Welcome to the Golden Age of Developer Advocacy](https://dev.to/stripe/welcome-to-the-golden-age-of-developer-advocacy-51fe) - Insights from Stripe into DevRel since the pandemic with a lot of links to further resources and people.
 - [What is DX?](https://medium.com/swlh/what-is-dx-developer-experience-401a0e44a9d9) - Good summary of Developer Experience (DX).
 - [Why am I a Developer Advocate?](https://twitter.com/kelseyhightower/status/808436229851090945) - Kelsey Hightower explaining DevRel as the CTO of a product.
-- [Working in Public](https://nadiaeghbal.com/oss/) - Nadia Eghbal’s book "Working in Public" became an instant classic, this is a resource collection of her research, in particular the roles of maintainers in Open-Source projects.
+- [Working in Public](https://nadiaeghbal.com/oss/) - Nadia Eghbal&apos;s book "Working in Public" became an instant classic, this is a resource collection of her research, in particular the roles of maintainers in Open-Source projects.

 #### Product Manager (PM)
 Similar to: Product Owner, Business Analyst, Requirements Engineer, System Analyst